Witchaven

 - 100 % negative mentions

-The game has been reported to have significant bugs that can impact gameplay, with some players finding it nearly unplayable at times, particularly after challenging encounters.
-Despite its nostalgic charm, these stability issues have led to negative feedback from users.
+The game has been reported to have significant bugs that can impact gameplay, leading some players to describe it as "nigh-unplayable" at times, particularly during critical moments like boss fights.
+Despite its nostalgic charm, the stability issues have resulted in mixed feelings among users.

 “Also, the game is buggy sometimes but not quite unplayable: the worst was when I beat the boss witch at level 25.”